errata-ai/static-school/content/matrix.md

 features that are tied to a certain tech stack (such as "available as a single binary" or "has a rich component ecosystem").

-Orangish cells indicate that a certain feature is implemented through a *third-party* plugin.
+Orange cells indicate that a certain feature is implemented through a *third-party* plugin.
 Officially-maintained plugins are considered to be a native feature (green cells).